-The Company recorded a loss of \$393, which was recorded net in other expense, during the three and six months ended June 30, 2018, related to the impairment and write-off of all amounts owed to it under its note receivable.
+The Company recorded a loss of \$393, which was recorded in other expense, net, during the three and nine months ended September 30, 2018, related to the impairment and write-off of all amounts owed to it under its note receivable.
 The write-off is due to the Company's estimate of collectability of the asset.